Featured Post

 This book about a Scottish faery tale is so readable because it is based on a true story.

 There really was a Scots minister by the name of Robert Kirke.
 He really did die under mysterious circumstances in 1692.
-He really was the first person to translate the Bible into Scots Gaelic, and he really did hand-cut the epitath for his wife's gravestone, which still stands in the cemetary in Aberfoyle, Scotland.
+He really was the first person to translate the Bible into Scots Gaelic, and he really did hand-cut the epitaph for his wife's gravestone, which still stands in the cemetery in Aberfoyle, Scotland.

 More importantly for this story, though, is that Kirke was a folklorist, who collected and wrote down the tales of the Good People.
 It was this work that got Kirke into trouble with the faeries.
 The tale is that when Kirke died, the faeries stole away his body, replacing it with one of their own.
 They kept him from his heaven until he performed a task in repentance.